Coping With Social Anxiety And The Fear Of Being Judged

 What is social anxiety disorder?

 Some children feel ready to operate in a social environment away from their families by the time they go to school for the first time.
 However, other children experience extreme shyness, which may cause them to require more time to process their new surroundings.
-Children with shyness may sometimes be encouraged to socialize with patience.

-However, children teased, shamed, or ridiculed for being shy may develop a social phobia, which can lead to social anxiety disorder.
-They might not have learned to adapt to a social environment outside their family unit and started to fear it.
+With patience, shy children can often be encouraged to socialize with patience.
+However, children who are teased, shamed, or ridiculed for being shy may develop a social phobia, which can lead to social anxiety disorder.
+They might not have learned to adapt to a social environment outside their family unit and start to fear social interaction with other people.
 Child guidance counseling that includes preparing your shy child for events may help them overcome the fear of new or unique situations.

 Getty/AnnaStills

-Approaches to the fear of being judged
+Ways to address social anxiety and the fear of being judged

 Challenging your thoughts

-Prepare yourself for new situations
+Preparing yourself for new situations

 Practicing realistic thinking might not prevent the panic you feel before an interview or the despair at the thought of attending a class reunion, as social anxiety disorder can have a biological component.
 For that reason, a multi-faceted approach can help you teach your body relaxation and gain the tools to experience success and confidence.

-Other effective relaxation tools may include progressive muscle relaxation and visualization.
 With practice, these methods may train your nervous system and body's anxiety response to slow down, giving you the confidence to handle anxiety when it arises.

-If you have had social anxiety since early childhood and fear public speaking, you may start by learning about socialization, especially if you haven't had many positive social experiences.
-When social anxiety disorder becomes so extreme that it impacts many aspects of your life or causes depression, consider speaking to a mental health professional for support.
+If you have had social anxiety since early childhood and fear public speaking, you may start by learning more about socialization, especially if you haven't had many positive social experiences.
+When social anxiety disorder becomes so extreme that it impacts many aspects of your life or causes depression, consider speaking to a mental health professional for further support.
+In severe cases, a licensed medical professional may be able to provide medical assistance, including medication used to treat anxiety disorders or immediate panic.

 Getty/Vadym Pastukh